xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/SimpleQueries/Pagination.md

 In general the input to *skip* should be sorted.
 Otherwise it will be unclear which documents will be included in the result set.

-Note: using negative *skip* values is **deprecated** as of ArangoDB 2.6 and will not be supported in future versions of ArangoDB.
+Note: using negative *skip* values is **deprecated** as of AvocadoDB 2.6 and will not be supported in future versions of AvocadoDB.

 **Examples**